Symbian9/BoardCAM/README.md

 - [x] PDF
 - [x] Gcode
 - [ ] DXF
 ### Control board
 - [ ] LinuxCNC
 - [x] Grbl
 - [ ] mach3
 ### Components
 - [ ] Nose&Tail tip
 - [x] Core
 - [ ] base
 - [x] mold
 ### Type
 - [x] snowboard
 - [ ] ski

-- 将pdf_export svg_export gcode_export 移至export模块
+## Contributing
+Please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details.
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for more details.